CHM 130 Chemical Science 4 hours

 CHM 360 Biochemistry 4 hours

-Biochemistry 360 is an advanced-level course for students majoring in chemistry, biology or dietetics.
+Biochemistry 360 is an advanced-level course for students majoring in chemistry or biology.
 This course provides an overview of fundamental concepts in biochemistry which focuses upon the major macromolecules and chemical properties of living systems.
 Topics include the structure, function and metabolism of amino acids, proteins, carbohydrates, and lipids; the physical properties of water, pH, and buffers; enzyme kinetics and regulation.
 The principles of bioenergetics and the integration of metabolic control will be developed.
-Laboratory Included.
+Laboratory included.

 CHM 388 Cooperative Field Experience 1-4 hours

-Supervised work experience in chemistry, planned in consultation with advisor, co-op supervisor, and employer.
-Recording, reporting and evaluation will be required.
+Supervised work experience in activity related to an area of specialization.
+This is planned in consultation with advisor, co-op supervisor and employer.
+Recording, reporting and evaluation of experience will be required.

 Prerequisites: CHM 241; Term Winter.
+Fee: yes.
 Offered alternate years

 Theory and practical application of instruments as applied to physiochemical and analytical methods.
 Laboratory included.